 The aim of the present lecture is to review the basic theory of probability and statistics together with uncertainty modelling and engineering model building.
 It is assumed that the material of the present lecture in principle is already known to the students and that is why the present lecture is only provided in a very condensed summary form.
-For the students who require more background information it is suggested to have a look at the lecture notes for the course on Basic Theory of Probability and Statistics in Civil Engineering.
-These are available upon request from Annette Walzer (walzer@ibk.baug.ethz.ch).
+For the students who require more background information it is suggested to have a look at the lecture notes for the course on Statistik und Wahrscheinlichkeitsrechnung / Statistics and Probability Theory.
+These are available upon request from Ms. Annette Walzer (walzer@ibk.baug.ethz.ch).